Citrus Fennel Salad

 This salad has it all – crunchy, juicy, aromatic, and sweet.
 And will only take you a few moments to make.

-I’ve served this fennel orange salad for dinner in the summer with chicken, salmon, or even quiche.
+I’ve served this citrus fennel salad for dinner in the summer with chicken, salmon, pizza or even quiche.
 But for me where it really shines is as a ‘fancy but simple’ side dish for a celebratory meal such as Thanksgiving or Christmas.
-While both fennel and oranges might be available year-round, they are usually in season in the colder months, making it the perfect winter salad.
+While both fennel and citrus might be available year-round, they are usually in season in the colder months, making it the perfect winter salad.

 About the ingredients